-Because the County's sponsored medical plans and prescription coverage is on average at least as good as standard Medicare prescription drug coverage, you can keep this coverage and not pay extra if you later decide to enroll in Medicare coverage.
+Because the County-sponsored medical plans and prescription coverage are on average at least as good as standard Medicare prescription drug coverage, you can keep this coverage and not pay extra if you later decide to enroll in Medicare coverage.

-People with Medicare may enroll in a Medicare prescription drug plan from October 15 through December 7 each year, for the following plan year.
-However, because you have existing prescription drug coverage that, on average, is as good as Medicare coverage, you can choose to join a Medicare prescription drug plan later.
+People with Medicare may enroll in a Medicare prescription drug plan from October 15 through December 7 of each year.
+However, if you lose your current County-sponsored medical plan and prescription drug coverage, through no fault of your own, you will also be eligible for a two (2) month Special Enrollment Period (SEP) to enroll in a Medicare drug plan.

-If you do decide to enroll in a Medicare prescription drug plan and drop your County-sponsored medical plan and its respective prescription drug coverage, be aware that you may not be able to get this coverage back.
+If you do decide to enroll in a Medicare prescription drug plan and drop your County-sponsored medical plan and its respective prescription drug coverage, be aware that you will not be able to get this coverage back.

 You should compare your current coverage, including which drugs are covered, with the coverage and cost of the plans offering Medicare prescription drug coverage in your area.